tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 Since we are using a language like Javascript, we actually get some nice utility from built-in functions that deal with arrays and objects.
 The ways we can interact with them almost seems more intuitive with real world examples.
-Normally, when people look at things we do not index their position and then retrieve the value.
-We typically grab (mentally or physically) what we are looking at, then decide what to do with it.
-Through functional methods, we will be able to make this interaction similar to handing you something directly.
+Normally, when people look at things they do not index their position and then retrieve the value.
+People typically grab (mentally or physically) what they are looking at, then decide what to do with it.
+Through functional methods, we will be able to make this interaction similar to handing something directly to ourselves.

 ```ts
 const countDownNumbers: number[] = [5, 4, 3, 2, 1];